 The Code also requires that all financial and relevant non-financial interests are disclosed in the Register of Lords' Interests.

 In order to assist in openness and accountability the Code of Conduct requires that members shall register all relevant interests, in order to make clear what are the interests that might reasonably be thought to influence their parliamentary actions.
 Members are also required to declare when speaking in the House any interest which is a relevant to the subject under debate.

 House of Lords Commissioners for Standards

-The independent House of Lords Commissioner for Standards investigates allegations that members of the House of Lords have breached the Code of Conduct, including of the rules governing members' financial support, use of parliamentary facilities and their treatment of those with whom they come into contact in the course of their parliamentary duties and activities.
+The independent House of Lords Commissioners for Standards investigate allegations that members of the House of Lords have breached the Code of Conduct, including of the rules governing members' financial support, use of parliamentary facilities and their treatment of those with whom they come into contact in the course of their parliamentary duties and activities.

 The Conduct Committee reviews and oversees the operation of the Code of Conduct.
 The Conduct Committee also reviews reports from the Commissioner and Sub-Committee.
 A member who has been found to have breached the Code of Conduct also has a right of appeal to the Committee for Privileges and Conduct, which then reports its conclusions and recommendations to the House.
 The final decision on imposing serious sanctions upon members rests with the House.